mwermelinger/kattis-guide/foundations.md

 These problems don't use any complicated algorithms or data structures.
 They help get used to the submission system and the various forms of input.
-As mentioned in the introduction, within each category, problems are listed from easiest to not so easy, in my opinion of course.
+As mentioned in the introduction, within each category, problems are listed from easiest to not so easy, in my opinion.

 ## Sequence